Ministry Education Scholarships

 Make A Difference!
 Caring for Authorized Clergy Fund (Open All Year)

 Grants are available for persons authorized for ministry in the United Church of Christ (ordained, licensed and commissioned) who are experiencing crisis in their vocational and/or personal lives.
 The authorized minister may not self-apply.
 Conference staff must apply on behalf of the authorized minister.
 Payment is made to the Conference/ Association to assure anonymity.
 The Conference/Association agrees to make the source of the funds known and available to the recipient and ensures that the funds are used as intended.
+Funds may not be granted for long term support, expenses, bills, salaries, or stipends.
 Application

 The Garrett Trust Fund Award (Open All Year)

 The Garrett Trust Fund was established in 1946 to provide emergency financial assistance for persons pursuing a seminary education.
+Emergency financial need includes instances of a health crisis, job loss, family crisis, housing emergency, etc. Awards range from $600 to $1,500 and are based on one-time emergency financial need.
 Seminarians enrolled full-time in a Master of Divinity program in an ATS accredited seminary who wish to apply must sign a faith statement and must articulate their financial emergency.
 A representative of the applicant’s UCC Conference or Association Committee on Ministry must approve the application.
 Application

 The Harold H. Wilke Scholarship